Giri-raju/Giri-demo/README.md

 # Giri-demo
-This is demo for git &amp; github
+This is demo for git &amp; github class